Archive for the ‘Business Finance’ Category

 Business Finance Contingency Planning

-We are now in a time when there are no real predictable rules with respect to Business Financing and capital procurement, creating a greater need for business finance contingency planning.
+We are now in a time when there are no real predictable rules with respect to business financing and capital procurement, creating a greater need for business finance contingency planning.

 There are two basic types of contingency planning business owners and managers need to be consider these days.

 The first has to do with existing loans and debts on the balance sheet.
 Its not uncommon these days for lenders to cut back the limits on lines of credit and trade suppliers to reduce credit lines.
-So even if the economy in general is not providing a negative impact on the profitability of your business, the business Cash Flow Management process can be turned upside down by things completely out of control of the business manager or owner.
+So even if the economy in general is not providing a negative impact on the profitability of your business, the business cash flow management process can be turned upside down by things completely out of control of the business manager or owner.

 Demand loans for equipment can also be called at any time without a formal reason or negative repayment action on the part of the business.
 This provides a stronger case for term loan products that do not provide the lender with such broad and subjective repayment options.